Harshithapalnati/sql-helper/README.md

   - time range (days)
   - season (summer, winter)
   - actions like count and compare
-- Converts input into SQL queries
+- Converts input into MYSQL queries which can be directly copied and pasted.
 - Displays:
   - Generated SQL
   - Query results in JSON format